This post was reviewed by our Director of Clinical Excellence and Oversight.

 In general, it is good to eat a variety of foods from the four major food groups, which are:

 - Milk or milk alternatives

 There are three major categories to pay attention to when planning a wound friendly diet: calories, fluid intake, and protein.

 The first thing to pay attention to is caloric intake.
 Extra calories are needed to create the energy the body needs to heal, but healthy calories are key.
-Losing weight is counterproductive while trying to heal.
 Always speak to your doctor before deciding to start a new meal plan.

 Protein is a nutrient that is critical in helping to build and maintain muscle mass.
 Therefore, it is especially important to have a protein-rich diet when dealing with a wound.
 The following are examples of protein-rich foods to try to incorporate into each meal and snack:

 - Soy beverages

 Most adults need to drink 64 ounces of water a day, about eight glasses.
 This is especially important when healing a wound.
 Water is the best hydration source, but milk, juice, or tea can also help keep skin healthy as long as the drinks are not too sugary.
 Doctors suggest keeping a glass of water nearby throughout the day to encourage drinking between meals.

 Having a diet packed with healthy vitamins is a good thing.
 However, there are specific vitamins that are wound healing superheroes.
 Vitamins A, C, and zinc are all examples of vitamins to add to a diet when dealing with a wound.
 Supplements are a great way to incorporate these into a diet, but there are also many healthy food options.
 You should always speak to your doctor before introducing a new vitamin or supplement into your routine.

 - Brussel Sprouts